 Over the years, IT Managers used a variety of strategies to ensure that they were able to recover data in the event of a disaster.
 Common methods of yesteryear and still prevalent today, are the use of disks, flash drives, tapes etc. Taking back-ups was a routine IT Departments nightly task.
 These back-ups had to be stored in fire proof cabinets on-site or at an off-site location.
 It was a cumbersome procedure by today’s standards.
-Additionally, when data restore was attempted, these methods had a high percentage of data corruption, thereby defeating the DR strategy.
+Additionally, when data restore was attempted, these methods had a high percentage of data corruption, thereby defeating the Disaster Recovery strategy.

 When cloud computing hit the scene, it was expensive to use the cloud for backing up data.
 Only large corporations, with deep pockets, could afford such services.
 Over time, the equation changed because the field was crowded with new players.
 Prices plummeted and today a cheap, reliable and cost effective service is available to IT Managers.

 Some of the advantages for Business Cloud Back Up are: